Create a Killer Resume and Cover Letter

 College Grad Job Hunter: Insider Techniques and Tactics

-The College Grad Job Hunter, Sixth Edition offers hundreds of proven techniques that ensure you'll stand out from the crowd of recent graduates looking for their first job.
+The College Grad Job Hunter, Sixth Edition, offers hundreds of proven techniques for standing out from the crowd of recent graduates looking for their first job.

 We earn a commission if you click this link and make a purchase at no additional cost to you.